Critical Care Emergency Management Transport Program (CCEMTP)

 - Become familiar with the critical care procedures and equipment.

-- Develop the skills necessary to maintain the stability of the critical care patient during transport.
+- Develop the skills necessary to maintain the stability of the critical care patient

 - Working knowledge of Pharmacodynamics, Anatomy and Physiology.

-- Currently licensed paramedic, RN, RRT, MD, or DO with a recommended one (1) year experience in that role.
+- Currently licensed paramedic, RN, RRT, MD, or DO with a recommended one (1) year experience

 Center of Operational Medicine